 Price – The Nexon’s expected price underscores the BRV by a big margin.
 Also, since Tata does not have to worry about being a premium player, it can price the Nexon more competitively than our expectations.
 The BRV is not likely to stand a chance against the Nexon is this respect.

 Mileage – The two cars’ compare against each other quite nicely in this respect too.
-However, one way in which Tata can offer more mileage with its engines is by offering drive modes like on the Zest.
-If Tata goes that route, the BRV will stand no chance against the Tata crossover.
+However, one way in which Tata can offer more mileage with its engines is by offering drive modes, which it has done.
+Expect the Nexon’s real-world mileage figures to be better than that of BRV.

 Dimensions – The Nexon offers more elbow room but less legroom and headroom than BRV.
 The BRV may be longer than Nexon, but it has to seat 7.
 This means both cars’ cabins offer similar levels of legroom in the second row (the Nexon may offer more).
 Offering more elbow room means the Nexon will be able to accommodate the generously-proportioned folks easily.
 Low height on Nexon will likely translate in better driving dynamics than those of BRV.